chapel-lang/chapel/doc/rst/technotes/initializers.rst

 Bugs
 ++++

-- secondary initializers in outside modules when type doesn't define an initializer in its original module
+- secondary initializers in outside modules when the type doesn't define an initializer in its original module
 - nested types when the outer type and/or the inner type defines an initializer and the outer type and/or the inner type is generic.